orbcoding/orb/README.md

 }

 # cmdline
-# Make sure were running bash when sourcing orb in this way
+# Make sure we're running bash when sourcing orb in this way
 # With the library setup orb can be called from any shell
 exec bash
 source my_script.sh && my_fn first -b -f flag rest of args